 Overall, Agile practices/methods help create environments where the requirements are continually evolving and changing.
 Through a disciplined project-management approach, Agile methodology promotes and pushes the delivery of high-quality software that is aligned with customer needs.

-Explore more about the Agile software development, check out upGrad’s PG Diploma in Full Stack Software Development Course.
+Explore more about the Agile software development, check out upGrad’s Executive PG Program in Full Stack Software Development Course.